-- (a) Application fee-\$25 (An employee of the Texas Department of Aging and Disability Services who is applying for certification to provide guardianship services to a ward of the Department is exempt from payment of this fee.) - (b) Exam fee (initial)-\$175 (This fee must be paid separately from all other fees by the date established in the exam schedule.) - (c) Exam fee (retake)-\$175 (This fee must be paid separately from all other fees by the date established in the exam schedule.) - (d) Renewal fee-\$25 (An employee of the Texas Department of Aging and Disability Services who is applying for renewal of certification to provide guardianship services to a ward of the Department is exempt from payment of this fee.) - (e) Late fee-\$75
+- (a) Certification Application Fee-\$100 (An employee of the Texas Health and Human Services Commission Office of Guardianship ("HHSC") who is applying for certification to provide guardianship services to a ward of the HHSC is exempt from payment of this fee.) - (b) Examination Fee (initial)-\$175 (This fee must be paid separately from all other fees by the date established in the exam schedule.) - (c) Examination Fee (retake)-\$175 (This fee must be paid separately from all other fees by the date established in the exam schedule.) - (d) Renewal Fee-\$100 (An employee of the Texas HHSC who is applying for renewal of certification to provide guardianship services to a ward of the HHSC is exempt from payment of this fee.) - (e) Late Renewal Fee (Expired for 90 Days or Less)-\$150 - (f) Late Renewal Fee (Expired More than 90 Days but Less than 1 Year)-\$200 - (g) Recertification Fee (Moved to Another State)-\$200 (A person who was certified in this State, moved to another state, and is currently certified and has been in practice in the other state for one year preceding the date of application may obtain a new certification without reexamination by paying a fee of \$200.) - (h) Certification Card Replacement Fee-\$5